$204,811Average Value$119Average Price per Sq Ft1Home For Sale

 A few local restaurants and bars, but more options nearby

 Loyalhanna offers a few inviting spots for food and drink.
-In 2022, Jaffres Stone Bar & Kitchen opened its third location here.
+In 2022, Jaffre's Stone Bar & Kitchen opened its third location here.
 "It's a little upscale comfort food restaurant," Jaffre says.
 "We have pasta dishes, a pot roast dinner, some really good salads and sandwiches."
 Comradery and drinks are shared at The White House Club, where people gather to play pool in the evening.
-Lucky B's Bar and Grill serves classics such as stromboli and wings in a relaxed setting.
+Lucky B's Bar and Grill serves classics such as stromboli and wings, and there's family-owned Ianni's Pizzeria in New Derry.
 Weiss Furniture, several auto repair shops and a landscape supply store are in town.
-Next door, in Latrobe, shoppers can find an Aldi, Giant Eagle Supermarket, pizzerias and a few fast-food spots including Dunkin'.
+In Latrobe, shoppers can find an Aldi, Giant Eagle Supermarket and a few fast-food spots, including Dunkin'.

 Touring American history and celebrating the banana split